sakkaku-web/daily-japanese/README.md

 # Daily Japanese

-A newspaper like website that give you your daily dose of japanese.
+A newspaper like website that gives you your daily dose of japanese.

 ## Collectors